Frequently Asked Questions

 Q: How do people become victims of human trafficking?

 A: In most cases, women and children (and men) who become victims of human trafficking do so during a time of great vulnerability.
-This made them easy targets for those who seek to exploit others for their own greed or pleasure.
 The most common characteristics of the vulnerable are extreme poverty (either chronic poverty, or that which results suddenly from a natural or manmade disaster), ignorance (lacking formal education, or unaware of the schemes of evil people), or being in a place of real or perceived desperation.
-Many are deceived by false promises, such as for a good job or fame, but many do so willingly due to extreme cultural pressures (support the family) or false hope in a better future via the path of great sacrifice, such as someone who willingly enters prostitution.
+Many are deceived by lies about opportunities for a good job or fame, but many do so willingly due to extreme cultural pressures (to support the family) or a vague false hope in a better future via the path of great sacrifice, such as someone who willingly enters prostitution.
 (Click here to learn more.)